zyyucla/stat159-fall2016-project2/report/README.md

-This folder contains seperate report sections and various report version
+This folder contains the seperate report sections and the final report in different file formats

-**sections**: contains different sections of the report (abstract, analysis, conclusion...etc)
+**sections**: contains different sections of the report (abstract, analysis, conclusion, etc.)

-report.pdf and report.rmd are report of different file formats.
+report.rmd is an Rmarkdown file with both inline code and narrative. report.pdf is rendered from this .rmd file.
+It is the most readable, final version of the report.